isomerpages/nlb-biblioasia/_holding-area/Chingay in the 19th and 20th Centuries: A Community Procession in Time.md

 The press picked up on the procession’s role as a uniting mechanism.
 In November 1897, the _Mid-Day Herald and Daily Advertiser_ observed:

-The occasion has been termed “chingay day,” in rough parlance, but otherwise it is known as the celebration attending the removal of one patron saint from one temple to another.
+"The occasion has been termed “chingay day,” in rough parlance, but otherwise it is known as the celebration attending the removal of one patron saint from one temple to another.
 It consists of usual feasting and rejoicing, and organising a huge procession through the town.
 It is said moreover, to be a cementing of old friendships, the patching up of those little disaffections which usually accompany caste differences in the East.
-It is the meeting of the clans, and a time when the Teochews, Kehs, Cantonese and Hylams, assemble together and congratulate each other.[^7]
+It is the meeting of the clans, and a time when the Teochews, Kehs, Cantonese and Hylams, assemble together and congratulate each other."[^7]

 It is also one of those occasions where “processional cars” were first used, as described by the _Straits Times Weekly Issue_ in 1887: “The procession was fortunate in getting magnificent weather, and there was no fear of rain coming down, so that the most gorgeous of silk banners and silk embroidered dresses and splendid processional cars were brought out to enhance the grandeur of the procession.”[^8] In this context, “cars” meant a wheeled vehicle.
 (The first motor car arrived in Singapore only in 1896,[^9] and the contraction of “motor car” to just “car” happened much later when the motor car became an everyday occurrence.)